noahehall/multicloud/aws/architecture.md

 # Common AWS Architecture

 - TODOs
-  - theres bunches of stuff in here that should be in multicloud.md
+  - theres bunches of stuff in here that should be non-AWS specific files

 ## links